 - Explain the interrelationships between major brain structures and integrate neuroanatomical information with neuropathology, neurohistology, neuropharmacology and neurophysiology to better understand and provide rational treatment of sensory, motor, cognitive, affective and behavioral disorders of the nervous system.

-- Identify the cellular and molecular processes of neuroadaptation, neurodevelopment and neuroembryology resulting in growth and development, learning and memory, as well as recovery of brain function after injury.
+- Identify the cellular and molecular processes of neuroadaptation, neurodevelopment and neuroembryology resulting in growth and development; learning and memory; and recovery of brain function after injury.

 - Identify laboratory, imaging and diagnostic studies, tests and procedures helpful in confirming the diagnosis of neurological disease and describe associated histological and pathological findings.